ucsd-edx/edX-Micro-Master-in-Data-Science/big-data-analytics-using-spark/Readme.md

 * To install Spark on your computer, for the directions here: https://mas-dse.github.io/DSE230/installation/
 * To set up Reveal, do `source Reveal/setup.sh`

+* Script for creating a spark cluster on AWS: https://github.com/mas-dse/spark-notebook

 ## Directory structure

 For each of the 5 parts (spark basics, PCA, ...)